The drone services market is set to boom in the coming years as new applications for drone technology are conceived.

 How drones services are being used in construction?

-Regular imaging by Drone services providers help companies assess a projects efficiency and monitor supply levels of crucial materials.
+Regular imaging by Drone services providers help companies assess the efficiency of a project and monitor supply levels of crucial materials.

 For example, they can have a better understanding of when they need to bring in the electricians, or that the concrete pourers should be finished in 5 days rather than 7, and are therefore available for another project.